 Storerooms No. 3

-Storerooms No. 3 was everything Pinky and I love.
-Being architecture students, we were going crazy over the concrete walls – never mind if they were just spray-on concrete (but we weren’t sure so don’t take my word for it).
-How do I describe it?
+Storerooms No. 3 was the embodiment of perfection.
+I drooled over the raw, concrete walls.
 The whole room just had this artsy ambiance.
-Despite being a tiny space, it was really chill.
-All the customers in the store were quietly looking over the free reading material provided at the café, enjoying their slice of cake or coffee, or working on their laptop.
-And yes, for you to imagine how small Storerooms No. 3 is, my pictures pretty much capture every part of the room.
+Despite being a tiny space, it had a chill atmosphere.
+The customers in the café were quietly looking over the free provided reading material, enjoying their slice of cake or coffee, or working on their laptops.
+And yes, for you to imagine how small Storerooms No. 3 is, my pictures pretty much capture every corner of the room.

-Storerooms regularly hosts events to promote local artists, designers and musicians, so Storerooms No. 3 is a perfect addition to their little store.
-It may be a bit dark or look a bit too much like a prison for the ones who aren’t crazy for concrete, but for me, it was a slice of heaven.
+Storerooms regularly hosts events to promote local artists, designers and musicians, so Storerooms No. 3 is a perfect addition to their brand.
+It might be a bit dark or look a bit too much like a prison for the ones who aren’t crazy for concrete, but for me, it was a slice of heaven.

 Storerooms No. 3